gabrielStanovsky/props/README.md

 Installation
 ------------
 From the props root directory, run './install/install.sh'.
-This will install several python packages which PropS uses and relies upon (see install/requirements.txt for the complete list).
+This will install several python packages which PropS uses and relies upon (see [requirements.txt](install/requirements.txt for the complete list)).
 It is recommended to start a clean virtualenv environment before installing.

 Prerequisites